MeAkash77/AI-Gov-Content-Curator/README.md

 ## Overview

-The **SynthoraAI - AI-Powered Article Content Curator** system is designed to provide government staff with up-to-date, summarized content from trusted government sources and reputable news outlets.
+The **NewsAI - AI-Powered Article Content Curator** system is designed to provide government staff with up-to-date, summarized content from trusted government sources and reputable news outlets.
 By leveraging AI (Google Generative AI / Gemini) for summarization and using modern web technologies, this solution ensures that users receive concise, accurate, and timely information.

 - **Data Ingestion:**
   The system aggregates article URLs from multiple sources (government homepages and public APIs like NewsAPI) using a decoupled crawler service.